jentery/mdia200v7/portfolio.md

 * Demonstrates an awareness of your interlocutor and how you're communicating with them.
 * Demonstrates and communicates how you might apply what you learned in this course.
 * Makes compelling use of concrete examples across a range of what's available (over time, across topics, through various media).
+* Engages and even enhances the course material with original insights.

 For Option 1: 5 points will be deducted for every 250 words over the prescribed word count.

 For Option 2: 5 points will be deducted for every minute your video or audio file exceeds 12 minutes.

-The portfolio is worth 100 points (0-100) and constitutes 25% of your final mark in this course.
+The portfolio is worth 100 points (0-100) and constitutes **25% of your final mark** in this course.

 *You do not need to meet the word count or 12-minute mark to earn a high grade on this assignment.*

+## Generative AI Tools

+I do not recommend relying on generative AI tools to respond to this assignment.
+AI-generated responses tend to be generic, and they lack self-reflection, which is crucial to Media Studies.
+AI results can also be biased and incorrect.
+It is your responsibility to ensure that the information you use from AI is accurate.
+You should also pay attention to the privacy of your data.
+Many AI tools will incorporate and use any content (including copyrighted materials, original work, and personal information) you upload, paste, or share with them.
+In short, relying on AI could create more work for you in the end, it tends to hinder or "deskill" the learning process, and it's ultimately not a "market advantage" in media professions.

+I will consider the failure to cite any use of generative AI tools to be an academic integrity violation.
+Use of generative AI tools includes the use of any software to generate, complete, manipulate, or revise your work; however, the use of grammar checkers is acceptable.

+Language for this policy was drawn from language used at the [University of Washington](https://teaching.washington.edu/course-design/ai/sample-ai-syllabus-statements/).

 ## What to Submit

 Please submit a DOCX, ODT, PAGES, PDF, MP4, MOV, MP3, and/or WAV file containing your response.
-You are also welcome to attach media files to your submission in Brightspace.
+You are also welcome to upload media files to your submission in Brightspace.

 Do not use a platform other than Brightspace to submit and share your materials.

 ## When to Submit It

-Your portfolio is due by Monday, December 14th, but there’s a 24-hour grace period through Tuesday, December 15th.
+Your portfolio is due by Monday, December 14th, but there's a no-penalty, 24-hour grace period through Tuesday, December 15th.

 I will deduct ten points for every business day I receive your portfolio after Tuesday, December 15th.
-I will close the submission portal at 10am on Friday, December 18th, and cannot accept submissions after the portal closes.
+I will close the submission portal at 10am on Friday, December 18th and cannot accept any submissions after the portal closes.

-I will not accept your portfolio by email.
 Thank you for understanding.

 ## Appendix A